mqq-marek/ProjectEuler-254/README.md

 To solve this we need to use mathematical approach.

-Based ides is to find the sum of the sum_sg_range(i, j) in one step.
+Based idea is to find the sum of the sum_sg_range(i, j) in one step.

 sg(i) is sum digits of lowest n such that g(i) = n.
 N is composed of prefix (build from digits form